Game to beware for each Top 25 college football team

-It happens every year.
-Top 25 teams get tripped up and fall out of playoff contention.
+It happens every year: top-25 teams get tripped up and fall out of playoff contention.

-Whether potential trap games or tough tests on the road, here are contests that each team in our post-spring power rankings should watch out for, from Clemson to Mississippi State.
+Whether potential trap games or tough tests on the road, here are contests that each team in our post-spring power rankings, from Clemson to Mississippi State, should watch out for.

 1. Clemson: Sept.
 14 at Syracuse

 There's no doubt Syracuse will have the Tigers' full attention this year.
 First, Syracuse is likely Clemson's biggest competition in the ACC, with the schedule looking particularly weak this year.
 Second, the Orange came inches away from knocking off Clemson in Death Valley a year ago.
 But, of course, the biggest reason is what happened the last time Clemson went to the Carrier Dome, as it will in Week 3.
-Syracuse, which would win just four games in 2017, pulled one of the most stunning upsets of the year. -- David M. Hale
+Syracuse, which would win just four games in 2017, pulled off one of the most stunning upsets of the year. -- David M. Hale

 2. Alabama: Sept.
 14 at South Carolina

-It's going to be easy to get lulled to sleep early on with an opener against Duke followed by New Mexico.
+It's going to be easy to get lulled to sleep early on with an opener against Duke followed by New Mexico State.
 But Alabama shouldn't overlook South Carolina during an otherwise ho-hum four-game stretch to start the season that ends with Southern Miss.
 A massive road trip to Texas A&M in Week 5 will be circled on everyone's calendar.
-But beware, the last time the Crimson Tide played the Gamecocks, it didn't end well as then-No. 1-ranked Alabama lost convincingly, 35-21. -- Alex Scarborough
+But beware: the last time the Crimson Tide played the Gamecocks, it didn't end well, as then-No. 1-ranked Alabama lost convincingly, 35-21. -- Alex Scarborough

 3. Georgia: Oct.
 5 at Tennessee

-The Bulldogs might be feeling pretty good about themselves heading into an October 5 trip to Tennessee.
+The Bulldogs might be feeling pretty good about themselves heading into an Oct.
+5 trip to Tennessee.
 Assuming they handle their business against Vanderbilt, Murray State and Arkansas State, and assuming they win a tough nonconference game against Notre Dame, they'll likely be ranked in the top three.
 But coming out of that stretch and the bye week that follows could have Kirby Smart's squad feeling too good about themselves.
-While it's going to be easy to overlook Tennessee, whom Georgia beat 38-12 last season, don't discount the motivation that loss will provide Jeremy Pruitt's upstart Vols, who return their starting quarterback Jarrett Guarantano. -- Scarborough
+Though it's going to be easy to overlook Tennessee, which Georgia beat 38-12 last season, don't discount the motivation that loss will provide Jeremy Pruitt's upstart Vols, who return their starting quarterback Jarrett Guarantano. -- Scarborough

 4. Oklahoma: Nov.
 16 at Baylor